laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 ### Summary

 To support both CodeMirror 5 and CodeMirror 6, we register two content scripts.
-One will fail to load in CodeMirror 5 and the other will refuse to load in CodeMirror 6.
+One will fail to load in CodeMirror 5 and the other we disable in CodeMirror 6.

 ## See also